openhab/openhab-docs/configuration/items.md

 Transformations can be used in the state part of an Item, to translate the raw state of an Item into another language or convert technical values into human readable information.

-**Example:**

-Translation of a technical Binding output, e.g., "CLOSED" can be translated to the Spanish translation "cerrado":
+To give an example, the technical raw state "CLOSED" can be translated to the Spanish "cerrado":

 ```java
 Contact Livingroom_Window "Ventana del salón [MAP(window_esp.map):%s]"